use-ink/ink-docs/versioned_docs/version-5.x/datastructures/storagevec.md

 `StorageVec` is a `Lazy` type similar to `Mapping`.

-Hence, the same considerations apply for `StorageVec`:
+Hence, the same considerations apply to `StorageVec` too:
 - [Storage loading behavior](https://use.ink/datastructures/mapping#storage-loading-behavior)
 - [Use fallible storage methods for dynamically sized values](https://use.ink/datastructures/mapping#use-fallible-storage-methods-for-dynamically-sized-values)
 - [Updating values](https://use.ink/datastructures/mapping#updating-values)